Choosing HR Software: 4 Questions You Should Ask

 Maybe you’ve already partnered with an HR software vendor and your contract is up so you’re starting to think about other options, or perhaps you’ve never used HR software before and you’re just starting your search.

-In either instance, you may find yourself overwhelmed by the options—all of which seem to promise an easy-to-use, all-in-one solution.
+In either instance, you may find yourself overwhelmed by the options when choosing HR software—all of which seem to promise an easy-to-use, all-in-one solution.
 Here are some questions you should ask to help you narrow your search:

 1. What will you use the HR software to accomplish?